What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction

 \myparagraph{Video collection.} The short-clip exercise videos in the \qevdshortclipdataset{} dataset were collected through a simple web interface as shown in \cref{fig:web-interface}.
 The crowdworkers were shown a series of demonstration videos for the target exercise and were asked to replicate them.
 The exercises and their fine-grained variants were pre-determined in consultation with fitness coaches.

 \myparagraph{Coarse and fine labels.} As described in \cref{sec:dataset} in the main paper, the short video clips are annotated with coarse labels and fine-grained attributes in addition to the questions and feedbacks.
+Labels were verified for correctness by at least one additional human annotator.
 The full list of coarse labels and fine-grained attributes can be found at \url{https://developer.qualcomm.com/software/ai-datasets/qevd}.

 \myparagraph{Quantitative labels.} For a subset of exercises, additional quantitative properties like speed and range of motion can be derived through simple pairwise comparative annotation campaigns.
 We asked crowd-workers to compare and rank randomly selected pairs of clips from $33$ exercises.
 The ranking allowed us to determine an ordering within an exercise.
 Finally, by quantizing the targets into a set of distinct groups we derived additional fine-grained labels.
 Such fine-grained labels would allow downstream applications to provide more precise feedback.